Gratitude

 Thank you, Mary Wilson, for your kindness and support.

-I am grateful to Marianne Williamson for the countless ways she has enriched my life and for so generously giving me access to her material for my first album.
+I am grateful to Marianne Williamson for the countless ways she has enriched my life and for so generously giving me access to her material for my first album all those years ago.

 I am grateful to Chad Ellis for his musicianship and lending his creativity to my projects.